 File (im_file)

-Wildcards are supported in filenames and directories.
-Wildcards are not regular expressions but are patterns commonly used by Unix shells to expand filenames (also known as "globbing").
+You can use wildcards in filenames and directories.
+Wildcards are not regular expressions but patterns commonly used by Unix shells to expand filenames (also known as "globbing").

 ?